 The PDAF board is comprised of professionals who donate their time and engery to ensure Washington State residents, insured or uninsured, obtain the medication they need.
 If you are interested in a board position, please consider filling out an application.
 Board positions are appointed by the Governor.

 Karen Howe is a seasoned business leader and marketing veteran with more than 25 years of experience working in high tech marketing and business development.
 Currently she heads marketing for an enterprise level privacy consulting and technology company.
 Karen is also a Court Appointed Special Advocate for children under 12 in foster care, serves on King County’s Children and Youth Advisory Board and on the PSTAA Committee for King County, special advisor to Atlas Assistance Dogs, and is President of Sammamish Friends, a 501C3 dedicated to conservation and sustainability.
 Prior to starting her current marketing consulting practice, she was a Director of Marketing for Microsoft within Microsoft Research, Vice President and GM at AOL, CEO of Singingfish (a Technicolor company), Vice President of Marketing for Mindbloom, Stamps.com, and 2WAY Corp.
 Other career highlights include 11 years with Adobe Systems and Aldus Corp., where she helped launch the desktop publishing category and establish the company’s Australian subsidiary.
 Karen has won two WEBBY awards and received two audio/video search related patents.
-She received her B.A. from Whitman College in Walla Walla, WA and lives in Sammamish where she enjoys spending time with her family outdoors as much as possible.
+She received her B.A. from Whitman College in Walla Walla, WA and lives in Sammamish where she enjoys spending time with her family in the great outdoors.